cen4010-s2021-g04/M1/README.md

 5.It’s the “what” of the project
 Overall function or activity of a neural system, contains executive summary

-# 6.List of non-functional requirements
+# 6. List of non-functional requirements
 For example, performance, usability, accessibility, expected load, security requirements, storage, availability, fault tolerance etc.  Number each.
 When possible, try to quantify these quality attributes.
 Gianluca Guagliardo(FEEL FREE TO MAKE CHANGES):
 Usability: